Cinchy Platform Documentation

 This page outlines some best practices for versioning.

-This page details a few best practices concerning version history in Cinchy.
+This page details some best practices for version history in Cinchy.
 These recommendations are important because they can help:

 • Minimize your database bloat/size.